 Tom Abba is a writer and designer working with the form of digital and physical books.
 He is an associate professor of Art & Design at UWE, a member of the DCRC and teaches into Drawing and Print at Arnolfini.
 As a director of Circumstance, Tom works with writers and digital developers to make work exploring physical / digital hybrid books.
 Short Films for You and These Pages Fall Like Ash, the first two pieces in an ongoing series of such projects, were produced in 2012 and 2013, and are both available from Circumstance’s website.
 With Baldur Bjarnason, Tom has written a manifesto for digital writing – This is Not a Book – available here as a digital text edition, and discussed in an irregular podcast available on iTunes.

-Kate Pullinger is professor of Creative Writing and Digital Media at Bath Spa University.
-Her primary research interest is in practice-based research on the intersection of fiction and technology, and hybrid collaborative digital forms.
-She is the the co-director of the Making Books: Creativity, Print Culture, and the Digital Research Centre.
+Kate Pullinger is novelist and digital writer.
+Her novel for smartphones, Jellybone, was published in 2017.
 Her novel The Mistress of Nothing, won Canada’s 2009 Governor General’s Literary Award for Fiction.
-In 2014, she adapted her collaborative work of digital multimedia, Flight Paths: A Networked Novel (2007), co-created with Chris Joseph, as the novel Landing Gear, which was longlisted for Canada Reads 2016.
-Her project Inanimate Alice has also won numerous prizes; 2016 saw the launch of Inanimate Alice: Episode Six – The Last Gas Station as well as a teachers’ edition of the first five episodes.
-In 2013 Pullinger’s opera libretto ‘Dorian Grey’, based on Oscar Wilde’s novel and commissioned by Slovak National Theatre with the composer Lubica Cekovska, premiered in Bratislava, Slovakia.
+In 2014, she adapted her collaborative work of digital multimedia, Flight Paths: A Networked Novel (2007), co-created with Chris Joseph, as the novel Landing Gear, which was longlisted for Canada Reads.
+Also in 2014, she created the digital war memorial, Letter to an Unknown Soldier, with Neil Bartlett; 22,000 members of the public wrote letters to the soldier.
+Her project Inanimate Alice has also won numerous prizes; 2016 saw the launch of Inanimate Alice: Episode Six — The Last Gas Station as well as a teachers’ edition of the first five episodes, and 2018 will see the launch of a virtual reality episode, Perpetual Nomads.
+Kate Pullinger is Director of the Centre for Cultural and Creative Industries at Bath Spa University where her primary research interest is in practice-based research on the intersection of fiction and technology, and hybrid collaborative digital forms. http://www.katepullinger.com/

 Ian Gadd is professor of English Literature at Bath Spa University.
 His research focuses on the history of the London and Oxford book trades in the 16th, 17th, and 18th centuries; he also has interests in textual editing and the digital remediation of printed texts.
 He is President of the Society for the History of Authorship, Reading, and Publishing (SHARP) and a General Editor of the Cambridge Edition of the Works of Jonathan Swift.
 He is also the Academic Director of the Global Academy of Liberal Arts (GALA), an international network of universities and colleges with an interest in the liberal arts.